PalisadoesFoundation/talawa-docs/docs/talawa-api-docs/resolvers/Mutation/adminRemoveGroup/variables/adminRemoveGroup.md

 The context for the mutation, including:
   - `userId`: The ID of the current user making the request.

+## Returns

+A promise that resolves to the deleted group chat document.

 ## See

  - GroupChat - The GroupChat model used to interact with the group chats collection in the database.